LeDevNovice/Algos/TypeScript/CodeWars/6kyu/6kyu-Multiply-Of-3-Or-5.md

 }
 ```

-_There seems to have a solution that involve some mathematics knowledge and improve readability and avoir the use of a for loop.
+_There seems to have a solution that involve some mathematics knowledge with arithmetic progression and improve readability and avoir the use of a for loop.
 That is some knowledge that I dont have and can be helpful at some time to have some solution like this at some problems._